 What is the Coca‑Cola Retailing Research Council?

-The Coca-Cola Retailing Research Council is comprised of two different Councils, the Large Store Council and the NACS Convenience Council.
-The Large Store Council focuses on grocery retail research, and the North America NACS Council focuses on convenience retail research.
+The Coca‑Cola Retailing Research Council is comprised of two different Councils, the Large Store Council and the NACS Convenience Council.
+The Large Store Council focuses on grocery retail research, and the NACS Council focuses on convenience retail research.
 Previously, there were four additional Councils: Asia Pacific, Eurasia & Africa, Europe and Latin America.

 How are Council members selected?

-Each Council is made up of retailers from that Council’s respective region of the world.
+Each of the two Councils is made up of 15-20 retailers.
 The Council members are selected to represent a variety of operating styles, store types and ownership.
 They often represent large chains and small independent stores, and at times even direct competitors.
-The Council members usually serve four-year terms, after which new retailers from the same regions are selected for a term.
+The Council members usually serve four-year terms, after which new retailers from the same regions are selected.

 How are Council projects selected?